The official IELTS by IDP app is here! Download it today.

 PTE scores are reported in single-point increments, providing a detailed breakdown of a test-taker's performance.
 In contrast, IELTS band scores offer a broader assessment of proficiency levels, with each band representing a range of scores.
 While this difference may seem minor, it can have implications for test-takers aiming to achieve specific proficiency levels for study or immigration purposes.

-Historically, both the PTE and IELTS have maintained high passing rates, making them reputable choices for English proficiency assessment.
+Historically, both the PTE and IELTS have maintained high passing rates, making them reputable choices for English proficiency assessments.
 However, it's essential to note that IELTS boasts a longer history and broader acceptance globally, particularly among institutions and employers.

 While both PTE and IELTS are recognised English proficiency tests worldwide, IELTS is seen as the gold standard for its transparent scoring system and long-standing reputation.